Your website is one thing you have full control over, and it should be your starting ground for making improvements to boost your local ranking.

 Try these perfectly doable on-site SEO tips to increase your site's position on local searches:

 This step seems simple, but it should not be taken lightly.

 Your local rankings depend heavily on search engines understanding that you’re a local business.
-That means keeping your businesses name, address and phone number accurate across your website and social platforms, citation listings and anywhere you’re listed online.
+That means keeping your business's name, address, and phone number accurate across your website and social platforms, citation listings, and anywhere you’re listed online.

 Keep your NAP identical— word for word, including abbreviations and spelling— anywhere your business information is listed.

 George Freitag’s article on Moz, Why Listing Accuracy is Important, tells us why Google likes consistency.

 “If there's enough sources out there saying something that’s contradictory to what you're saying in your own Google My Business page, these places can actually override what you're providing and Google will deem them more trustworthy than the information that you're directly providing to them.”

 Ensuring that your company’s NAP is listed correctly on your own website is a great place to start, but don’t forget to check that it matches across all platforms like social, Yelp, Google My Business, etc.

 But remember, the SEO game always starts at home— with your own website.

 Create Dedicated “Locations” Pages or a Localized “Contact” Page